xhri/NugetExecutable/README.md

 # NugetExecutable
-Example code for blog - using nuget as main executable
+Example code for blog - using nuget as main executable.